Rise to Success: Career Highlights of Ellen DeGeneres

 In November 2004, Ellen DeGeneres appeared, dancing, in an ad campaign for American Express.

-September 18, 2005: DeGeneres hosts the Primetime Emmy Awards
+September 18, 2005: Ellen DeGeneres Hosted the Primetime Emmy Awards

-On September 18, 2005, Ellen DeGeneres hosted the Primetime Emmy Awards ceremony, three weeks after Hurricane Katrina.
-It was the second time she hosted the Emmys following a national tragedy.
+On September 18, 2005, Ellen DeGeneres hosted the Primetime Emmy Awards ceremony.
+This was three weeks after Hurricane Katrina, making it the second time she hosted the Emmys following a national tragedy.

-September 7, 2006: DeGeneres to Host the 79th Academy Awards
+September 7, 2006: DeGeneres Selected to Host the 79th Academy Awards

-In September 2008, Ellen DeGeneres began working with CoverGirl Cosmetics, leading to criticism due to conflicts with her animal-friendly values and Procter & Gamble's animal testing practices.
+In September 2008, Ellen DeGeneres began working with CoverGirl Cosmetics, which led to criticism due to the brand's animal testing practices conflicting with DeGeneres's animal-friendly values.

 Covergirl Smoothers Moisturizing Concealer Stick, Light, 0.14 Ounce